These descriptions reflect the Spring term courses only.

 Explores representative works from the beginnings of American literature to the present, covering the evolution of literary periodization and changes in literary form, against their historical and cultural backgrounds.
 Prerequisite: ENG 140 and one 200-level ENG course or consent.

-ENG 304B Genre Study in American Liturature: Fiction
+ENG 304B Genre Study in American Literature: Fiction

 Examines fiction in American literature, emphasizing the changing forms and conventions of the genre.
 Focus varies, sometimes by broad literary movement (American Renaissance, Realism, Naturalism, Modernism, Postmodernism), sometimes by theme (race, gender, experimentation, the West).
-Prerequisite: ENG 140 and one 200-level ENG course or consent.
+Prerequisite: ENG 140 and one 200-level ENG elective.

 ENG 304C Genre Study in American Literature: Poetry

 Examines poetry in American literature, emphasizing the changing forms and conventions of the genre.
 Focus varies, sometimes by broad literary movement (American Romanticism, Modernism, Postmodernism), sometimes by theme (race, gender, experimentation).
-Prerequisite: ENG 140 and one 200-level ENG course or consent.
+Prerequisite: ENG 140 and one 200-level ENG elective.